SPHINX: Structural Prediction using Hypergraph Inference Network: Introduction

-\item The latent hypergraph inference enforces an \textbf{inductive bias towards capturing higher-order correlations}, even in the absence of the real structure, which proved to be \textbf{beneficial for high-level tasks} such as trajectory prediction.
-Having an explicit structure enables us to visualise the discovered hypergraph, adding another layer of interpretability into the model.
+\item The latent hypergraph enforces an \textbf{inductive bias for capturing higher-order correlations}, even in the absence of the real structure, which proved to be \textbf{beneficial for downstream tasks} such as trajectory prediction (inductive) or node classification (transductive).
+Having an explicit structure allows us to visualise the discovered hypergraph, \textbf{adding a new layer of interpretability to the model}.

 \end{enumerate}